 Palais Hansen Kempinski

-The Kempinski brand is Europe's oldest luxury hotel brand, founded in 1897 in Berlin.
+Kempinski is Europe's oldest luxury hotel brand, founded in 1897 in Berlin.
 The Palais Hansen Kempinski resides in a glorious heritage building from the same era.
 It is set on a legendary Viennese street, the Ringstrasse.
 In times past, upper-crust Viennese and visitors would stroll the boulevard, showing off their finery and nodding at acquaintances.
-Ringstrasse is still a destination street for the fashionable, offering trendy boutiques and lively establishments, Now as in the past, café culture thrives on Ringstrasse, offering the famous Viennese coffee and pastries.
+Ringstrasse is still a destination street for the fashionable, offering trendy boutiques and lively establishments.
+Now as in the past, café culture thrives on Ringstrasse, celebrating famous Viennese coffee and pastries.